project-codeflare/rayvens/README.md

-Local mode requires the [Camel-K client](https://camel.apache.org/camel-k/latest/cli/cli.html), Java, and Maven to be installed installed in the context in which the source or sink will be run.
+Local mode requires the [Camel-K client](https://camel.apache.org/camel-k/latest/cli/cli.html), Java, and Maven to be installed in the context in which the source or sink will be run.
 When running in a cluster, Java and Maven can be added to an existing Ray installation or image.
 The Rayvens image is based on a Ray image onto which we add the necessary dependencies to enable the running of Camel-K sources and